 Simplicity is quite possibly the earliest website norm ever adopted.
 Of course, the website developers of the early 90s didn’t make simple layouts because they thought it looked nice.
 It was a matter of necessity.

-Early websites needed to be simple.
-Otherwise, it would have taken forever for anything to load.
-While simplicity was a necessity, it’s a design element that has survived the ages.
+While simplicity was essential for early website creation, it’s a design element that has survived the ages.

 Just like dark is the opposite of light, white space is the opposite of clutter.
 White space is any blank area on your website.
 Naturally, the more white space you have on your site, the clearer and simpler the text and images will be.